 No coworking spaces near you?
 Why not look into starting a small group of entrepreneurs that meets at each other’s houses?

-2. Local Networking Groups:
+2. Local Networking Groups

-Choosing a Networking Group Can a networking group help you?
+Can a networking group help you?
 There are a ton of networks to choose from, so it’s good to do a little research to make sure the network can help with your professional growth and career development.